My name is Earl.

 Why You Should Follow WanderingEarl.com

-WanderingEarl.com came into existence in late 2009 upon realizing that I wanted to share my adventures with a much wider audience while being able to connect with other like-minded folks at the same time.
+WanderingEarl.com came into existence in late 2009 upon realizing that I wanted to share my adventures with a much wider audience, connect with other like-minded folks and use what I learn about life to help others achieve their own goals.

 And what you’re looking at right now is the result.

 I don’t claim to have any answers.
 To be honest, most of the time I don’t even know what the questions are, and truthfully, I don’t worry too much about that.
-What I am able to do is try and prove that a life of travel is not a crazy fantasy, but a realistic lifestyle option instead.
+What I am able to do is use my own experiences to show that long-term travel does not have to be a crazy fantasy, that it can be a realistic option instead.

 And I can also…